The O2 Belfast: W5 at The O2

 W5, which stands for "Who, What, Where, When, Why", was developed by Sally Montgomery, the Ulster Museum's project director (and then founding CEO), with the exhibitions being designed by Hands On Inc (Florida, United States), and the Ontario Science Centre, Canada.
-W5 has roughly 250 interactive exhibits, along with 6 themed exhibitions, in 3500 square metres of exhibition space, workshop space and lecture theatre.
+W5 has roughly 250 interactive exhibits, along with eight themed exhibition zones, in 3,500 square metres of exhibition space, workshop space, and lecture theatre.

-W5 was a wholly owned subsidiary of the National Museums Northern Ireland until 31 March 2012 when it became a subsidiary of Odyssey Trust.
+W5 was a wholly owned subsidiary of the National Museums Northern Ireland until March 2012, when it became a subsidiary of The Odyssey Trust.
 W5 has won a number of awards, including Best Visitor Attraction, several times.
 In 2013, W5 opened 'Climbit', the biggest Luckey Climber in Europe where small children can climb up twelve metres in total safety.

 As part of the redevelopment of the Odyssey complex, W5 was also refurbished and reopened in October 2021.

-Future

-In October 2009, the Odyssey Trust sought planning permission for a £100m extension plan.
-The plans included 800 residential units, two hotels, a promenade, shops, additional leisure facilities and a multi-storey car park.
-On 29 November 2013, the owners of the Odyssey secured planning permission for an extension to include hotels, shops and apartments; work was due to start immediately, with around 800 people set to work on construction of the scheme – described as the biggest redevelopment in Belfast in years.
-Odyssey Trust's plan was to build next to the existing Odyssey Arena and Pavilion as part of the restart of the Belfast master plan.
-In October 2017, it was announced that planning permission had been submitted to transform the complex in a £10m refurbishment.
-Plans included a new entrance to the Odyssey Pavilion, upgrade of public realm spaces, and reconfiguration of existing retail units.
-A second phase would see improved visitor access and greater use of the central open space.

 Awards

-In 2006, the Odyssey Arena was shortlisted for 'International Large Venue of the Year' (over 8,000 seats) outside of North America.
-This took place at the 17th Annual Pollstar Awards in 2006.
-This shortlisting made the Odyssey Arena one of the top six major concert venues in the world.
+In 2007, the Odyssey Arena was shortlisted for "International Large Venue of the Year" (over 8,000 seats) outside of North America by Pollstar, making it among the top 7 large concert venues worldwide.

-The SSE Arena, Belfast, has won the ‘App of The Year’ at the 2017 DANI (Digital Advertising Northern Ireland) Awards.
+The mobile app of arena won the "App of The Year" at the 2017 DANI (Digital Advertising Northern Ireland) Awards.